Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Quality factor of bulk, edge and corner states

 We now sort the Q-factor of the modes in $\textbf{q}$, to check if the maxima of the Q-factor are related to the q-BICs at $\Gamma$.
 We can use the same recipe as with the effective dispersion bands:

-In Figure~\ref{fig:qualityfactors}(b) we plot the quality factor bands $Q_s(\textbf{q})$ for the $q$-path $\Gamma X M \Gamma$ for bulk modes $B_{1}$ and $B_4$ (blue dotted lines), edge modes $E_1$and $E_4$ (green dotted lines).
-We do not plot corner modes, as they do not have any asigned momentum.
+In Figure~\ref{fig:qualityfactors}(a,b,c) we plot base-10 logarithm of the quality factor bands $Q_s(\textbf{q})$ for the $q$-path $\Gamma X M \Gamma$ for bulk modes $B_{1}$ and $B_4$ (a, blue lines), edge modes $E_1$and $E_4$ (b, green lines) and $C_1$ to $C_4$ (c, red lines).
 We represent as dashed vertical lines the points where the $q$-path crosses the light lines at $\omega=\omega_{sp}$.
-We see the light lines also approximately match with relative maxima or minima of the Q-factor and a stronger variability around these points, where the modes transition from radiative to evanescent or viceversa.
-We can also see maxima of the Q-factor for $\Gamma$-point and $M$-point. $\Gamma$ and $M$ are the highest symmetry points in the Brillouin zone, respecting all the lattice symmetries.
+In order to shine light on the ability of the 2D SSH to engineer darker modes, we compare to the Q-factor of the only band from a monopartite array ($\beta = 1$, black dottted line).

+For the bulk modes, in panel (a) we see that the antibonding mode $B_1$ have enhanced Q-factor of several orders of magnitude along all the momentum space, due to the destructive interference between neighbor dipoles with opposite phase.
+However, we also see enhancement for the bonding mode close to the $M$-point.
+Even when for $\Gamma$ all bulk modes are q-BICs and should tend to infinite Q-factor in the absence of losses and infinite size limit, for a finite array of the same size, the lattice mode with antibonding symmetry possess higher Q-factors.

 The $M$-modes are outside the light lines, e.g. they are not in the continuum of radiation, so they cannot be BICs.
 However, the origin of this peak in Q-factor at $M$-point is the same as for the q-BICs at $\Gamma$, this is, the rotational symmetry.
 Using the Bloch periodicity, $p_{jnm} = p_{j00}(-1)^{n+m}$, so the infinite array is then antisymmetric with respect to the unit cell boundaries.
-We can see this antisymmetry leads to destructive interference in the radiated fields.
+We can see this antisymmetry also leads to destructive interference in the radiated fields.
 The sum terms in Equation~\ref{eq:RadiatedField2D SSH} can be reordered to show that the sum tends to 0 in the limit of $N_c \rightarrow \infty$.
 This means that, even if this mode was not evanescent and could propagate to the far-field, its only open radiation channel would be forbidden.
 High Q-factors at high-symmetry points have been exploited for lasing \cite{Guo_lasing_2019, heilmann_quasi-bic_2022}.

+We see the light lines also approximately match with relative maxima or minima of the Q-factor and a stronger variability around these points, where the modes transition from radiative to evanescent or viceversa.
+We can also see maxima of the Q-factor for $\Gamma$-point and $M$-point. $\Gamma$ and $M$ are the highest symmetry points in the Brillouin zone, respecting all the lattice symmetries.

+Next, we present the Q-factors of the edge states in panel (b) and compare to the Q-factor by the monopartite array band.
+We see that for radiative modes, the antibonding edge states have enhanced Q-factors with respect to the bulk monopartite mode, while the bonding have similar values.
+However, outside of the light cone, the two modes invert and have lower values than the bulk mode, probably influenced by the antisymmetry at $M$.